sentry-demos/event-reprocessing/README.md

-# Minidump Upload Example
+# Sentry Error + Minidump Reprocessing

-A tool that will download and re-upload minidump and event payloads to Sentry with compression built with the Sentry Python SDK.
+A tool that will download and re-upload an event payloads and its minidump to Sentry with compression built with the Sentry Python SDK.

 ## Installation